Harsheen-Kaur-Projects/civicassist-product-case-study/06-reflection.md

 The testing also caught a smaller issue I hadn't noticed myself.
 One person didn't notice the “Updated Mar 2026” date on the checklist until I pointed it out.
 It was technically on the screen, but that didn't mean it was doing its job.

-That became another useful distinction for me: putting information somewhere isn't the same as making it noticeable.
+That became another useful distinction for me.
+Putting information somewhere isn't the same as making it noticeable.

 And that's probably the biggest connection between the eval harness and CivicAssist for me.
 In both cases, the goal isn't just to produce an answer.
 It's to make the limits of that answer visible enough that someone can actually make a sensible decision about whether to trust it.